cookiescrumbs/case-coverage/Readme.md

 case-coverage  "./case-coverage.json"
 ````

-This package creates a `case-coverage` folder in the directory you run it containing the graph.
+This package creates a `case-coverage` folder containing the graph inside  the directory you run it in.